Blog topics

 Pica (pronounced “PIE-kuh”) is the behavior of eating nonfood materials.

 The most common form of pica in cats is wool sucking.
 The most common form of pica in dogs is coprophagia.
-In this post I’ll describe strategies for managing the behavior or putting an end to it, as well as theories about some of the causes of . . . → Read More: Tongue Fu: Why Do Dogs & Cats Chew, Suck On, And Eat Strange Things?
+In this post I’ll describe strategies for managing the behavior or putting an end to it, as well as theories about some of the . . . → Read More: Tongue Fu: Why Do Dogs & Cats Chew, Suck On, And Eat Strange Things?